aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction-sdk.md

 ### Step 4.1: Initializing the Clients

-In the first step, the `transfer-coin` example initializes both the REST and faucet clients.
+In the first step, the `transfer-coin` example initializes both the API and faucet clients.

-- The REST client interacts with the REST API, and
+- The API client interacts with the REST API, and
 - The faucet client interacts with the devnet Faucet service for creating and funding accounts.

 <Tabs groupId="sdk-examples">